MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_section_map_contour.rst

         **exportDataFlag: boolean, default: False**
           If True, the graph data points are stored on the local machine.
 The export path and file format are set by the `APIs parameters`_.

+..COMMENT: I believe you want the hyperlink above to direct user to the API methods page.

         **show: boolean, default: True**
           If True, the graph object is returned and is displayed.
 The graph file is saved on the local machine at the figureDir directory.